Advisory Committees & Boards

 Greater Hickory Metropolitan Planning Organization (MPO)

-Staff assistance is provided by John Marshall.
+Staff assistance is provided by Brian Horton.

 Western Piedmont Sister Cities Association